Helm Chart

 By default OpenProject requests fsGroup: 1000

-in the pod security context.
-This is not allowed by default.
-You have to allow it using a custom SCC (Security Context Constraint) in the cluster.
+in the container security context.
+You have to allow this using a custom SCC (Security Context Constraint) in the cluster.
+In this case you do not have to adjust the security contexts.
+But the easiest way is the use of the security contexts as shown above.

 Due to the default restrictions in OpenShift there may also be issues running PostgreSQL and memcached.
 Again, you may have to create an SCC to fix this or adjust the policies in the subcharts accordingly.